Home >

 Not to be dissuaded from his goals, he continued his efforts and by the time the War of 1812 broke out between the United States and Britain, Tecumseh had a force of 2,000 warriors under his command.
 Tecumseh made a fateful deal with the English: if he supported them and they were victorious in their fight with America, the British would grant Tecumseh and his followers the land now known as Michigan.

-After several successful battles, including the capture of Detroit, Chicago and Fort Meigs in Ohio, the Americans finally succeeded in defeating the British both on land and by water in a combined naval assault by Oliver Perry on Lake Erie and the American army.
-When it became apparent to the British that the war was lost, they planned a retreat back into Canada that would leave Tecumseh and his warriors to fend for themselves.
-Tecumseh pleaded with the British not to leave and finally convinced them that together they could beat the American forces.
+Instead of winning a decisive victory against the Americans, the British were forced to withdraw back into Canada being pursued by General Harrison.
+The Americans finally succeeded in defeating the British both on land and by water in a combined naval assault by Oliver Perry on Lake Erie and the American army.
+When it became apparent to the British that the war was lost, they planned a hasty retreat that would leave Tecumseh and his warriors to fend for themselves.
+Tecumseh pleaded with the British not to leave and finally convinced them that together they could still defeat the Americans.
 Altogether they fielded about 2,500 soldiers and warriors.
 However, the approaching American forces totaled more than 4,000.

 The evening before the battle, Tecumseh had a war council with his loyal followers.
 As he walked around the assembly, Tecumseh gave each man a personal possession.
 He then told them that he would be killed the following day.
 He also said that any man that wanted to leave, could leave then, without shame.
 His final order was given: when he died, the remainder of the warriors were to retreat and scatter.